rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 The operators require a fee to be paid in order to process transactions.[^fee]

-The transaction has to be verified until funds are available on the rootstock wallet balance so it is useful to use `awaitVerifyReceipt`(see [utils]) before checking rootstock balance.
+The transaction has to be verified until funds are available on the Rootstock wallet balance so it is useful to use `awaitVerifyReceipt`(see [utils]) before checking Rootstock balance.

 > Signature